sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 **Acknowledgements.**
 We thank
-[Stefano Sarao Mannelli](https://stefsmlab.github.io/) for historical perspectives, [Jin Hwa Lee](https://jinhl9.github.io/) for starter code for the analytical ODEs in NumPy, and [Nishil Patel](https://jinhl9.github.io/) for invaluable help in narrowing down details of the implementation.
+[Stefano Sarao Mannelli](https://stefsmlab.github.io/) for historical perspectives, [Jin Hwa Lee](https://jinhl9.github.io/) for starter code for the analytical ODEs in Numpy, and [Nishil Patel](https://jinhl9.github.io/) for invaluable help in narrowing down details of the implementation.